gaearon/react-hot-loader/README.md

 🔥 useEffect(effect, ["hot"]); // the simplest way to make hook reloadable
 ```

+**Plus**

+* any hook would be reloaded on a function body change.
+Enabled by default, controlled by `reloadHooksOnBodyChange` option.
+* you may configure RHL to reload any hook by setting `reloadLifeCycleHooks` option to true.

 **To disable hooks reloading** - set configuration option:

 ```js